 The Team also investigates infectious disease outbreaks, accidents at work and complaints about unsafe business practices.
-During 2020/21 the work of the Team shifted almost entirely to dealing with the implications of COVID-19 pandemic.

 The Team was a central part of the Outbreak Control Teams (OCT) investigating all COVID-19 outbreaks across South Derbyshire and helped businesses across the District to comply with the frequent change of COVID-19 regulations.
 The Team also took legal action against the small numbers of businesses who intentionally broke the regulations.